 Another reason your doctor may use a different treatment is because of the risk of its side effects.
 For example, certain chemo drugs can cause heart problems or nerve damage in your hands and feet.
-To keep giving you that same drug would risk making those problems worse or lead to long-term side effects.
+To keep giving you that same drug might risk making those problems worse or lead to long-term side effects.

 You might take time to get a second opinion.
 And be sure to discuss all the options with your cancer care team and your family.
 You need to feel like you’ve made the best decision for you.
-Talk to your doctor if you are worried about waiting to start treatment
+Talk to your doctor if you are worried about waiting to start treatment.

 Even if you are clinically depressed or anxious, you have some things going for you.